 Looking back, I realize that this evil was a transmission from my family lineage, certain aspects that had been passed down and not confronted for generations.
 I am not sure of their origin, but I am sure of their nature and source.
 Of course, my family lineage also has to do with place, cultural baggage, and countries of origin.
 So, there is more to the energetic that I was dealing with than just “my family.”
 In summary, you could say that I was dealing with a part of the shadow side of the human condition that wasn’t faced or reckoned with in the constellation of my own family lineage.

-There are some other factors to my dissent that I wish to share.
-I am a survivor of childhood trauma, but I do not wish to dwell on the details at this moment.
+There are some other factors to my descent that I wish to share.
+I am a survivor of childhood trauma, but I do not wish to share details at this moment.
 With the growing awareness of ACE scores via the ACE study, the impact of childhood trauma on healthy development cannot be ignored.
 And, I make a direct correlation of my experience with psychosis with the trauma that happened in the terrain of my family of origin.

 The more that I’ve looked into the shadowy depths of the modern culture I see so much that needs to be healed.
 There are so many traumatized people.
-And, they will continue to traumatize and pass this virus of the psyche on until they have the courage to transform the rage, sadness, and shame with love.
+And, they will continue to pass on the trauma to others until they have the courage to transform the rage, sadness, and shame inside them with compassion and love.

 When I speak of love, I don’t talk about it lightly.
 I’m talking about fierce, primal, deep love…the kind that mends the abysmal brokenness of our hearts and minds.
-The kind of love that allows us to cry rivers of tears and not know exactly why…and yet feel that it is feeding our spiritual well-being.
+The kind of love that allows us to cry rivers of tears and not know exactly why…but knowing it is imperative to do so.

 Author and indigenous elder Martin Prechtel writes about trauma and loss,